CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "healing_awake": 1.0, // Healing rate per turn while awake.
 "healing_resting": 0.5, // Healing rate per turn while resting.
-"mending_modifier": 1.2 // Multiplier on how fast your limbs mend - This value would make your limbs mend 20% faster
+"mending_modifier": 1.2 // Multiplier on how fast your limbs mend - This value would make your limbs mend 20% faster "transform": { "target": "BIOLUM1", // Trait_id of the mutation this one will transfomr into
+               "msg_transform": "You turn your photophore OFF.", // message displayed upon transformation "active": false , // Will the target mutation start powered ( turn ON ).
+               "moves": 100 // how many moves this costs. (default: 0) }
 ```

 ### Vehicle Groups